hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

   $ sudo add-apt-repository 'deb http://repo.sawtooth.me/ubuntu/0.8/stable xenial universe'
   $ sudo apt-get update

-or, to use the nightly repository:
+To use the nightly repository, run the following commands in a terminal window on your host system:

 .. code-block:: console